MitchStark10/soccersage.io/README.md

 # README

-soccersage.io is a Redwood/TypeScript based website to track soccer predictions.
+Redwood/TypeScript based website to track soccer predictions, and compare prediction accuracy against others.

 The site itself is not yet live, but will hopefully go live and enter into a beta stage in Fall 2022!